mercadopago/devsite-docs/guides/additional-content/your-integrations/application-details.en.md

 >
 > Before starting the evaluation, make sure that the application has been approved in the production environment, including the completion of at least one productive payment.  <br><br>
 > <br><br>
-> It is necessary that it be an application where there is a product to be integrated from those where the measuring tool is available.
+> It is necessary that the application is registered with an integration of a product from those where the measuring tool is available.
 For now, the integration quality measuring tool is only available for integrations with [Checkout Pro,](/developers/en/docs/checkout-pro/landing) [Checkout Transparente](/developers/en/docs/checkout-api/landing), [Checkout Bricks](/developers/en/docs/checkout-bricks/landing) and [Mercado Pago Point.](/developers/en/docs/mp-point/landing)

 ------------